Kalakalappu 2: Production

 In May 2012, following the success of the just released Kalakalappu (2012), G. Dhananjayan of UTV Motion Pictures revealed that a sequel would be made with the same cast and crew, with production intended to begin in October 2012 after director Sundar C finished his ongoing projects.
 The project did not materialise as Sundar felt it was "difficult to meet such high expectations" and instead directed Theeya Velai Seiyyanum Kumaru (2013) for the same studio.
-In November 2013, it was reported that Sundar was keen to make another film for the franchise but would only retain Shiva and Santhanam for key roles from the original cast.
+In November 2013, it was reported that Sundar was keen to make a sequel but would only retain Shiva and Santhanam for key roles from the original cast.
 However, as a result of his busy schedule in late 2014, Sundar stated that he would not work on a sequel and would prioritise other work.
 In April 2016, it was reported that the makers had cast Arya and Nayanthara in a sequel.
 Sundar's wife Khushbu denied the reports and said there were no plans for a sequel.

 During mid-2017, it was reported that Sundar's big budget project Sangamithra would be delayed and he would quickly complete a Kalakalappu sequel before resuming work on Sangamithra.
 The media speculated that Oviya (who appeared in the original film) would work on the sequel following her rise to fame through her appearance on the first season of the Tamil reality series Bigg Boss (2017).
 In late September 2017, Khushbu officially announced the project.
 Jiiva, Jai, Nikki Galrani and Catherine Tresa were announced as the lead actors, with Shiva being in discussions for a further role.

 Filming began on 4 October 2017 in Karaikudi, Tamil Nadu.
 Vaiyapuri among other supporting actors, joined the cast of the film during the first schedule, after Sundar was impressed with Vaiyapuri's stint on Bigg Boss.
 The film was then shot continuously for two months across Kasi, Pune, Bhor, Hyderabad and Chennai, as the team aimed to release the film in early 2018.
 In Varanasi, during a 20-day schedule, the film was shot at Ramnagar, Scindia Ghat, Assi Ghat and the lanes adjoining these ghats.
 Furthermore, several songs including a song on Holi were filmed during the stint.
 During the Hyderabad schedule at Ramoji Film City, Nandita Swetha joined the cast to play a minor role.
 Filming wrapped in early December.